-The packages you publish to nuget.org will be publicly visible to other developers.
+The packages you publish to nuget.org are publicly visible to other developers.
 To host packages privately, see Hosting packages.

-- Create a free account on nuget.org, or log in if you already have one.
-When creating a new account, you'll receive a confirmation email.
+Create a free account on nuget.org, or log in if you already have one.
+Creating a new account sends a confirmation email.
 You must confirm the account before you can upload a package.

-- Once logged in, click your user name (on the upper right) to navigate to your account settings.
+Once logged in, select your user name (on the upper right), then select API Keys.

-Always keep your API key a secret!
+Save your key in a secure location and keep is a secret.
 If your key is accidentally revealed, you can always regenerate it at any time.
 You can also remove the API key if you no longer want to push packages via the CLI.

-At a command prompt, run the following command, replacing the key with the value copied in step 3:
+At a command prompt, run the following command, specifying your package name and replacing the key with the value copied in step 4:

-In your account on nuget.org, click Manage my packages to see the one that you just published; you'll also receive a confirmation email.
-Note that it might take a while for your package to be indexed and appear in search results where others can find it, during which time you'll see the following message on your package page:
+From your profile on nuget.org, Select Manage Packages to see the one you just published.
+You also receive a confirmation email.
+Note that it might take a while for your package to be indexed and appear in search results where others can find it.
+During that time your package page shows the message below:

-Virus scanning: Before being made public, all packages uploaded to nuget.org are scanned for viruses and rejected if any viruses are found.
+Virus scanning: All packages uploaded to nuget.org are scanned for viruses and rejected if any viruses are found.
 All packages listed on nuget.org are also scanned periodically.

 And that's it!
-You've just created and published your first NuGet package to nuget.org, that other developers can use in their own projects.
+You've just published your first NuGet package to nuget.org, that other developers can use in their own projects.